lexicHQ/docs/capturing-user-input.md

 ![](./capture-email.png)

-It is possible to capture input not only as a text but as a composite type (e.g. image), it possible to ask the user to upload an image and then validate and capture it in an attribute.
-We will have to select the type as an image and specify an attribute to capture the image:
+It is possible to capture input not only as text but as a **composite type** (e.g., image, file, etc.).
+When a user uploads an image, you can validate and store it in an attribute (as shown below).
+You will have to select the type as an image and specify the attribute name:

 ![](./capture-image.png)